Table of Contents

 WORK EXPERIENCE

-• Communicate with 60+ customers daily through the phone and responded promptly to inbound calls to troubleshoot connections, keeping a record of each customer interaction and complaint
+• Communicate with 60+ customers daily through the phone and respond promptly to inbound calls to troubleshoot connections, keeping a record of each customer interaction and complaint

-• Trained and mentored team members to promote productivity, and led the staff to achieve a 99%+ customer service satisfaction rate
+• Train and mentor team members to promote productivity, and lead the staff to achieve a 99%+ customer service satisfaction rate

-• Led a high-performance team of up to 20 customer representatives and coordinated their activities to ensure top-notch service
+• Lead a high-performance team of up to 20 customer representatives and coordinate their activities to ensure top-notch service

-• Awarded with a monthly staff bonus for 5 consecutive months in recognition of outstanding service
+• Awarded a monthly bonus for 5 consecutive months in recognition of outstanding service

 • Managed a team of 10 customer service advisors, and increased retention rate by 25% by resolving all networking issues for home and small businesses efficiently